 There was a show called the Saturday Night Death Row Chat Show in China until 2012, where millions of people across the Henan Province in China tune in to watch a talk show where murderers are interviewed before they were executed.

-Execution is an unlikely outcome of a death penalty, as only 13% of the people sentenced to a death penalty are actually executed.
-Most either die (via natural causes or suicide) or have their sentence overturned before the execution could took place.
+Execution is an unlikely outcome of the death penalty, as only 13% of the people sentenced to the death penalty are actually executed.
+Most either die (via natural causes or suicide) or have their sentence overturned before the execution could take place.

 Iwao Hakamade, a Japanese man, was released after spending more than 45 years on death row after the court concluded that investigators are likely to have falsified evidence during his trial back in 1968.